Fokker-Planck entropic force interpretation of galactic rotation curves: Entropic forces

-Since entropic forces emerge from the tendency of a statistical system to maximize its entropy \citep{NROOS2014}, a possible entropic nature of $F_E$ implies the existence of more fundamental phenomena.
-Notice that, to describe the observed galactic rotation curves, only the radial dependence of the probability distribution and its corresponding entropy is needed.
+Entropic forces emerge from the statistical tendency of systems to maximize entropy \citep{NROOS2014}.
+In this framework, only the radial dependence of the probability distribution and its associated entropy are required to describe observed rotation curves.
+For comparison, note that the NFW profile itself can be reproduced within this entropic picture: using

-To illustrate the change in paradigm when considering an emergent entropic force instead of a gravitational pull due to undetectable matter content in galaxies, consider the NFW profile of the form (\ref{Fnfw}).
-The same profile can be obtained by means of an entropic force, eq.~(\ref{EntFor}), using an entropy of the form